sabbelasichon/typo3-rector/README.md

 > [!WARNING]
 > :heavy_exclamation_mark: Never run this tool on production!
 Always run it on development environment where code is under version control (e.g. git).
 > Review and test changes before releasing to production.
-Code migrations could potentionally break your website!
+Code migrations could potentially break your website!

 |                    | URL                                                          |
 |--------------------|--------------------------------------------------------------|